1967 Canadian Grand Prix

 It was a tense, thrilling duel between title rivals Lewis Hamilton and Sebastian Vettel as the pair pushed each other hard for pretty much the whole race.
 Hamilton came out on top after a brilliantly clever bit of driving during a safety car restart - to prevent Vettel getting a run on him, he backed off through Eau Rouge and relied on the superior power of his Mercedes to keep him ahead.

 27 August is a pretty popular day for F1 drivers to be born.
 Charles Pozzi (born 1909) started just one race - the 1950 French GP - and finished sixth in a shared drive with Louis Rosier.
 Tom Belsø (born 1942) was Denmark’s first F1 driver and started a handful of races for Frank Williams’ team in 1974, with a best finish of eighth.

 Derek Warwick (born 1954) had a long career spanning from 1981-1990, and again in 1993.
 In his early career he was hailed as Britain’s next biggest F1 hope, and in 1986 Ayrton Senna vetoed him as his teammate at Lotus.
 Despite that, he only had four podiums in his career, all whilst driving for Renault in 1984.

 Gerhard Berger (born 1959) won 10 races in his long career during stints with teams as illustrious as Ferrari, McLaren, and Benetton.
 In fact, he won both Benetton’s first race (in 1986) and last race (in 1997) which were also his first and last wins.

 Mark Webber (born 1974) wasn’t bad for a number two driver, winning eight races for Red Bull and coming close to winning the championship in 2010.
-Lastly, there’s Sergey Sirotkin (born 1995), who’s currently racing for Williams and still chasing that first point.
+Lastly, there’s Sergey Sirotkin (born 1995), who had a solid season for a struggling Williams team in 2018.